yankuai/FaceGeo/readme.md

 🔔 We only release the code for inference.
 Colab Tutorial: click (here)[].

-## Environment
+### Environment
 ```sh
 pip install -r requirements.txt
 ```
 ### Inference
-- Inference on a folder of multiple indivisuals' face images.
+Inference on a folder of multiple indivisuals' face images.

-The data should be aranged as the following structure.
+- The data should be arranged into the following structure.

 ```sh
 input/
 ├── subject_1